Apicurio/apicurio-studio/platforms/quarkus/api/README.md

 To see additional options, visit:
  - [OIDC options](https://quarkus.io/guides/security-openid-connect)

 Note that in order to have the full `apicurio-studio` app running both the `api` and the `ws` needs to share the same database.

-## Creating a native executable

-You can create a native executable using: `mvn package -Pnative,prod`.

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `mvn package -Pnative,prod -Dquarkus.native.container-build=true`.

-You can then execute your native executable with: `./target/apicurio-studio-api-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide.